kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Shell Scripting.md

 - `~` home directory

 ### Parameters
 A short named space in memory for data retrieval and storage.
+There three types of parameters, Strings, Integers and Arrays.
 - **special parameters** are read-only pre-set by BASH.
 All special parameters need to be **expanded** with `$`:
     - `0`, contains the name or path of script
     - `1` is a **Positional Parameter**, contains first argument passed to script (continues 2,3...)